Is your relationship feeling a little “meh” these days? Is your marriage no longer a happy marriage?

 Whether finances are weighing you down with stress or you just can’t seem to find that spark you felt when you first met, all couples struggle to connect at some point in their marriage.

-The good news is that one slump doesn’t mean the end of your happy married life.
+The good news is that one slump doesn’t mean the end of your happy married couple life.
 There are many things you can do to bring that spark back into your relationship.

 Here are 13 ways to reignite the passion and romance for a happy marriage.